Car Leasing vs Buying Calculator

 21. Average cost per year:

-Current San Diego Auto Loan Rates
+Current Cambridge Auto Loan Rates

-We publish current San Diego auto loan rates for new & used vehicles.
+We publish current Cambridge auto loan rates for new & used vehicles.
 Car buyers can use these quotes to estimate competitive loan rates before dealing with an auto dealership in a negotation where the dealer has the upper hand and charges too high of an interest rate or tries to require unneeded extended warrany programs as a condition for extending funding.

 Should You Buy or Lease a Car?